Is TMJ facial pain plaguing you?

 Face pain can haunt you many different ways.
 Maybe you have soreness in your jaw, sometimes one side, sometime both.
 You might feel a terrible toothache that moves from tooth to tooth so you don’t know which one really hurts.

 Perhaps one whole side of your face is in pain; your teeth, cheek, jaw, eye, and ear.
 Sometimes it feels like an earache.
 You may even have the sensation that your teeth are going to fall out of your head.
 However your face pain shows itself, it’s excruciating.

-TMJ, or temporomandibular joint disorder is a problem that affects an estimated 20-30% of the adult population.
+It could be TMJTMJ, or temporomandibular joint disorder is a problem that affects an estimated 20-30% of the adult population.
 It occurs when your temporomandibular joint (the joint that connects your jawbones to your skull), is out of alignment.
 How does TMJ cause facial pain?
 Three ways:

 Muscles versus jawbones

 Your jaw muscles are incredibly strong.
 If your jaw is misaligned, your powerful jaw muscles make it very difficult for your jawbones to realign.
 They give it their best shot but the battle often results in tooth grinding and jaw clenching as your muscles win the first round.
 The discomfort caused by your TMJ is a vicious circle; as the battle rages, your jaw muscles tire, causing stress, strain and pain.